modin-project/modin/docs/getting_started/faq.rst

 parallelization.
 From here, the Modin DataFrame works with task parallel frameworks like Ray or Dask to execute computation, and then return the results to the user.

-For more details, take a look at our system architecture_.
+For more details, take a look at our system :doc:`architecture </developer/architecture>`.

 If I’m only using my laptop, can I still get the benefits of Modin?
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""